Keith Bristow: Chief officer

 In 2002, he was promoted Assistant Chief Constable and became a director of the National Criminal Intelligence Service.
 In 2005, he was appointed Deputy Chief Constable of Warwickshire Police and in July 2006 became Chief Constable.

 He is also chair of the G8 Law Enforcement Group and from 2009 to 2011 was head of crime at ACPO, having previously been head of violence and public protection and of criminal use of firearms.
 He was the first British graduate of the European Top Senior Police Officer Course and holds a master's degree in organisational development, a postgraduate diploma in management studies, and a diploma in applied criminology.
 As an influential voice on contemporary law enforcement issues, he has a substantial record of keynote addresses both domestically and internationally.
-Of special note, in 2012 Bristow delivered the annual James Smart lecture 'joined up public protection' and in 2014 the annual Police Foundation lecture 'policing with consent in the digital age'.
+Of special note, in 2012 Bristow delivered the annual James Smart Lecture 'joined up public protection' and in 2014 the annual Police Foundation lecture 'policing with consent in the digital age'.

 In October 2011, Home Secretary Theresa May, announced that Bristow would head the new National Crime Agency; Bristow spent two years designing and building the agency, including merging multiple organisations.
 The agency began operations two years later in October 2013.

 In 2014 and 2015, he chaired the Five Eyes Law Enforcement Group (FELEG), a partnership between UK, US, Australia, Canada and New Zealand which seeks to reduce the international threat and impact of organised crime.

 As of 2015, Bristow was paid a salary of £225,000 by the agency, making him one of the 328 most highly paid people in the British public sector at that time.
 On 26 November 2015, it was announced that he would be standing down in January 2016.
 He was succeeded by Lynne Owens, the former Chief Constable of Surrey Police, on 4 January 2016.

 Bristow was awarded the Queen's Police Medal (QPM) in the 2008 Birthday Honours.

+Arcanum

+On January 20, 2016, Bristow was appointed as a senior advisor to Arcanum Global a Private Intelligence Agency.
+Acting on behalf of Wirecard, an Arcanum client, in 2019 Bristow is reported to have met the Financial Conduct Authority to open an investigation into the Financial Times for their reporting on Wirecard's financial irregularities.
+Executives at Wirecard had attempted to portray Financial Times investigative journalists Paul Murphy and Dan McCrum as having been paid by short sellers to bring down the company.
+Wirecard collapsed in 2020, with €1.9 billion missing from its accounts.